EUROPEAN SAILING FEDERATION

 19.9.
 In case of a tie occurring in any election, a subsequent ballot shall be held to decide between the persons so tied.
 If a tie occurs also in the subsequent ballot, it shall be decided by the President.

 19.10.
 The chairperson of the General Assembly shall announce the results of the voting and the numbers of votes cast.
 The signed scrutineers' results sheets shall be preserved but the actual voting papers shall be destroyed immediately after the conclusion of the General Assembly, unless any result is challenged.
 Any such challenge must be made in writing and presented to the chairperson of the General Assembly before the closing of the respective meeting of the General Assembly.
 The matter shall be determined by the chairperson of the General Assembly whose decision shall be final.

 Article 20 – Minutes of the General Assembly

 20.1.
-Minutes of the proceedings of every General Assembly shall be prepared by the Secretary General, signed by the chairperson of the General Assembly, if available, and by the President otherwise, and sent to the Members and Members of the Executive Board within 60 (sixty) days after the closing of the General Assembly.
+Minutes of the proceedings of every General Assembly shall be prepared by the Secretary General, signed by the chairperson of the General Assembly, if available, and by the President otherwise, and sent to the Members and members of the Executive Board within 30 (thirty) days after the closing of the General Assembly.
 Any proposal to amend the minutes must be made in writing and must be received by EUROSAF within 30 (thirty) days following the issue of the minutes.
 The minutes shall be regarded as approved if, within 30 (thirty) days of their dispatch, no objections are received by EUROSAF.
 Any question arising from the minutes shall be decided by the Executive Board at its next meeting and reported to the next General Assembly for approval.

 Article 21 – Effective Date of Decisions of the General Assembly